plotzing/plotzing/README.md

 graph_master("jealousy","gender", "relationship_status",graphtype=c("bar","violin")) #Generate a bar plot and a violin plot of the same graph
 ```

-## **Other Helpful Commands**

-Plotzing includes a wide array of additional commands to streamline the process of creating high-quality graphs as much as possible.

-*Graphs with a black background and white text*

-For generating plots with a black background and white text--which may be useful for presentations or posters with black backgrounds--users may add the command **'showdarkgraph=TRUE.**'

-*Changing the outline color of datapoints*

-The outline color of datapoints can be specified using **'setdotoutlinecolor=**'.
-To hide these outlines entirely, add the command **'showdotoutline=FALSE**'.

-*Adding a horizontal line*

-To add a horizontal line at a given location, use the command **'setpositionhorizontalline =**' or **'setpositiondottedhorizontalline =**' to create a solid or dotted horizontal line at the specified location (e.g., to indicate chance).

 ## **Generating Animated Graphs**

 Violin plots and scatterplots may be animated using the argument **'showanimation=TRUE**'.
 The inclusion of this argument will change the second independent variable from a color variable to an animation variable.
 For example, the code below will generate an animated violin plot that transitions between single and partered subjects: